-we base our opinions are stated in the following report of symptoms and history of case, which is hereby made a part hereof.
-According to the advance directive for mental health treatment, (name of patient) , wishes to receive mental health treatment in accordance with the preferences and instructions stated in the advance directive for mental health treatment.
-We are duly licensed to practice in the State of Oklahoma, are not related to by blood or marriage, and have no interest in her/his estate.
-Witness our hands this day of , 19 , M.D., D.O., Ph.D., Other , M.D., D.O., Ph.D., Other Subscribed and sworn to before me this day of , 19 Notary Public REPORT OF SYMPTOMS AND HISTORY OF CASE BY EXAMINERS 1.
+The facts and circumstances on which we base our opinions are stated in the following report of symptoms and history of case, which is hereby made a part hereof.

+According to the advance directive formental health treatment, (name of patient es ce ne to ge, Subscribed and sworn to before me the day of, 19 iis Notary Public REPORT OF SYMPTOMS AND HISTORY OF CASE BY EXAMINERS 1.
 GENERAL Complete name Place of residence Sex Color Age Date of Birth 2.
-STATEMENT OF FACTS AND CIRCUMSTANCES Our determination that the declarant (is) (is not) in need for mental health treatment is based on the following:

-Our determination that the declarant (is) (is not) incapable of participating in mental health treatment decisions is based on the following:
+STATEMENT OF FACTS AN CIRCUMSTANCES Our determination that the declarant (is not) in need for mental health treatment is based on the following:: - ID Our determination that the declarant (is not) incapable of participating in ment health treatment decisions is based on the following: al 3.
+NAME AND RELATIONSHIPS OF FAMILY MEMBERS/OTHERS TO ENOTIFIED

-The facts and circumstances on which

-Address
+Dated at , Oklahoma, this

+day of , 1 9

+, M.D., D. O., Ph.D., O ther

+Addres .
+M.D., D.O ., Ph.D., Otl her

+., 1 11.2., 0 1.

+Addres S